offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 - <a name="service.ENABLE_REVERSE_PROXY_AUTHENTICATION_API" href="#service.ENABLE_REVERSE_PROXY_AUTHENTICATION_API">`service.ENABLE_REVERSE_PROXY_AUTHENTICATION_API`</a>:
-  Enable this to allow reverse proxy authentication for API requests, the reverse proxy is responsible for ensuring that no CSRF is possible:
+  Enable this to allow reverse proxy authentication for API requests, the reverse proxy is responsible for ensuring that no CSRF is possible.:
   ```ini
   ENABLE_REVERSE_PROXY_AUTHENTICATION_API = false
   ```